Cellbound: Aftermath

-In a ironic twist of fate, the same year when the cartoon was released, Avery began his career in television at Cascade Studios, which Lah introduced him to, doing commercials for Raid and Kool-Aid (which the latter had Bugs Bunny and Cascade had no idea he created him).
-In 1978, the studio shut down, and Avery began working at Hanna-Barbera a year later, from where he worked until the literal day he died.
-Two programs he worked on were released posthumously, The Flintstone Comedy Show and The Kwicky Koala Show.
+In the same year that the cartoon was released, he began his career in television at Cascade Studios, which Lah introduced him to, working on commercials for Raid and Kool-Aid (advertisements for the latter featured Bugs Bunny, who Cascade was unaware Avery had created).
+In 1978, the studio shut down, and Avery began working at Hanna-Barbera a year later; it would be his final job before his death.